jasstrong/PixelPusher-utilities/README.md

 A simple configuration tool to push stuff into a MP PixelPusher's EEPROM.
 Also includes a handy terminal mode, showing the debug console!

+The included binary works on OS X Mavericks on my particular computer.
+If it doesn't work for you, you should build your own copy.

 Build it like so:

 `gcc -oconfigtool configtool.c`